jilldela/CE/glossary.md

 #### Mutability
 * can be modified after creation

+#### OAuth
+* authentication protocol that allows you to approve one application interacting with another on your behalf **without giving away your password**
+* allows for granular permission levels

 #### Object-Oriented Programming (OOP)
 * program in which the **data type of a data structure and its functions are defined**
 * organized around object rather than functions and data rather than logic